 What is Discard Starter?

 What is discard starter?
 After you have feed your starter to mix your bread dough—you will have some left.
 I put the this remaining starter in a glass quart jar and store in my fridge.
 It is called discard starter.
 The next time I want to bake, I remove some of the starter and feed it.
 If I have any starter left over after I have mixed my sourdough items I put it into this jar.
 You can keep adding starter to your discard jar without feeding it for weeks.

 Can I use this starter without feeding it?
 If you want to make pancakes, waffles, crackers, noodles, ect or any recipe that takes an additional leavening agent like baking powder/soda, you can use the starter from this jar without feeding it.
 This starter can also be called unfed starter.

 Do I have to throw starter away?
 I do not dispose or throw away any starter.
 I keep my starter in the fridge and only feed it when I want to bake with it.

 You will find many more recipes, troubleshooting tips, ect in the spiral bound 600+ page Around the Family Table Cookbook.
 All recipes are sugar-free and label with the correct fuel.
 Books can be purchased using this link.
-I do send small jars of mature sourdough starter at your request and I ask that you cover the cost of shipping/packing.
-PM me if you would like to receive a small jar of mature starter.
-You may also request a small jar of free sourdough starter with the purchase of a cookbook.
+You can purchased a book with sourdough starter or without.
 Buy It Now.